BetterWayElectronics/ps4-nor-validator/README.md

 ##### 1 - Comparison #####

-Launches the comparison app, used for bulk diagnosis of offsets
+Launches the comparison app, used for the bulk diagnosis and comparison of dumps (Put multiple .bin files in the same directory).
+Features multiple output options.

-	1. Compare Offsets (Result - SKU - Filename)
+	1. Compare Offsets
-	2. Compare Offsets MD5 (MD5 Hash - Filename)
+	2. Compare Offsets MD5
-	3. Compare Offsets Entropy (Entropy - Filename)
+	3. Compare Offsets Entropy
-	4. Compare File MD5 (MD5 Hash - Filename)
-	5. Double Comparison (Result 1 - Result 2 - Filename)
+	4. Double Offset Comparison
-	6. Dynamic MD5 Calculation (Size - MD5 - FW & SKU - Filename)
+	5. Dynamic MD5 Calculation
+	6. Compare File MD5
+	7. Compare File Entropy & Byte Count

 ##### 2 - Patch (/Patches/) #####

 Designed to load .bin patches from the /patches/ directory.
 It will interpret and auto locate patch offsets if they've been extracted by my program.
+If not it will ask for a start address.

+##### 3 - Patch Corrupt CoreOS (SU-30631-3 Error #####

+Basically an automated version of what Andrew Paul suggests (https://youtu.be/35DFGCim_WY).
+It will scan the CoreOS and patch the corrupt sections within about 1 second.

 ##### 3 - Enable/Disable UART #####